Derry (CDP), New Hampshire: Geography

 The CDP occupies the central section of the town of Derry, extending from the western border of town to the eastern border.
 The main urban area of Derry, centered on the intersection of New Hampshire Routes 102 and 28, is in the western part of the CDP, and the village of East Derry is near the geographic center of the CDP.
 The town line with Londonderry forms the western border of the CDP, and the eastern border is the town line with Hampstead and Sandown.
 A portion of the northeastern edge of the CDP follows the town line with Chester.

 Route 28 passes through the center of Derry, leading northwest 4 mi to Interstate 93 Exit 5 in North Londonderry and 11 mi to Manchester.
 Route 28 leads southeast 10 mi to Salem.
 Route 102 crosses Route 28 in the center of Derry, leading southwest 1 mi to Interstate 93 Exit 4 in Londonderry and 12 mi to Nashua.
 To the northeast Route 102 leads 15 mi to Raymond.
 New Hampshire Route 28 Bypass crosses the CDP east of Derry's central urban area, leading northwest 8 mi to New Hampshire Route 101 east of Manchester.
-Interstate 93 forms part of the southwest border of the CDP and leads northwest 11 mi to Manchester and southeast 40 mi to Boston, Massachusetts.
+Interstate 93 forms part of the southwestern border of the CDP and leads northwest 11 mi to Manchester and southeast 40 mi to Boston, Massachusetts.

 According to the U.S. Census Bureau, the Derry CDP has a total area of 42.1 sqkm, of which 41.5 sqkm are land and 0.6 sqkm, or 1.52%, are water.
 Beaver Lake is near the center of the CDP, northeast of Derry village and northwest of East Derry.
 Its outlet, Beaver Brook, flows southwest through Derry and eventually to the Merrimack River.